Dave Pino

 Dave Pino is an American guitarist, songwriter and producer, best known as the songwriter/guitarist and co-founder of the bands Damone and Waltham.

 Life and career

 Pino was born in 1977 to immigrant parents in Massachusetts.
 In 1999, his band Waltham was recognized by the Boston Music Awards as Best New Artist.
-In 2002 Pino's side project band Damone signed a record deal with RCA Records and released the album "From The Attic".
+In 2002, Pino's side project Damone signed a record deal with RCA Records; the band released the album "From The Attic".

-Pino performed in Powerman 5000 from 2007 to 2012, and is currently performing with Andrew W.K. and PPL MVR.
+Pino performed in Powerman 5000 from 2007 to 2012.
+He is currently performing with Andrew W.K. and PPL MVR.
 He resides in Burbank, California.

 He co-owns Pino Bros.
 Ink, a tattoo parlor in Cambridge, MA with his brother Frank Pino Jr.

 Other bands

 Pino has played in various other bands including: